ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-9. **`Add A Toy page will be a private route:`**
+9. **` Add A Toy page will be a private route:`**
     <br/>

     > Create an **Add A Toy** page where there will be a form having the following fields:
-    - Picture url of the toy,
+    - Picture URL of the toy,
     - Name,
-    - Sub-category, ( For example: if the website is based on Educational and learning toys, the sub-categories can be Math Toys, Language Toys and Science Toys.)
+    - Sub-category ( For example: if the website is based on Educational and learning toys, the sub-categories can be Math Toys, Language Toys, and Science Toys.)
     - Price,
     - Rating,
     - Detail description

 <br/>

-10. **`My Toys page will be private routes:`** If a user logs in, he/she will see the My Toys page where it will show all the toys information he/she has added from the Add A Toy page in a tabular form.
-Each row will have update and delete buttons.
+10. **`My Toys page will be private routes:`** If a user logs in, they will see the My Toys page, which it will show all the toys information they have added from the Add A Toy page in a tabular form.
+Each row will have an update and delete button.
     <br/>

-    - **Update Action** - If he/she clicks the `update` button, he/ she can update the Toy information (Picture, Name, Sub-category, Price, Rating, Detail description) <br/><br/>
+    - **Update Action** - If they click the `update` button, they can update the Toy information (Picture, Name, Sub-category, Price, Rating, Detail description) <br/><br/>
-        > **Note:** Here, you can show the update form in a modal or in another route.
+        > **Note:** you can show the update form in a modal or another route.

     <br/>

-    - **Delete Action** - If she/he clicks on the delete button, the Toy will be removed from the list.
-Before the delete ask for a delete confirmation.
+    - **Delete Action** - If they click the delete button, the Toy will be removed from the list.
+Before the delete, ask for a delete confirmation.
     <br/>
     <br/>
-        > **Note:** If a user logs in he/she will only see the toys he/she has added.
+        > **Note:** If a user logs in they will only see the toys they have added.
 The user cannot see the toys other users added.
     <br/>

     **Bonus task: See the bonus point 4**